-Citation with stable link: Philip A. Harland, 'Iberians: Appian on Viriathus and resistance by Lusitanians (early second century CE),' Ethnic Relations and Migration in the Ancient World, last modified February 20, 2023, http://philipharland.com/Blog/?p=11493.
+Citation with stable link: Philip A. Harland, 'Iberians: Appian of Alexandria on Viriathus and resistance by Lusitanians (second century CE),' Ethnic Relations and Migration in the Ancient World, last modified October 14, 2023, https://philipharland.com/Blog/?p=11493.

 Ancient author: Appian of Alexandria, Roman Matters: Iberian Book 6.56-75 (link)

-Comments: We know very little about Appian beyond that he was a Greek from Alexandria, spent time as a lawyer in Rome, belonged to the equestrian order, and likely took a position as procurator under Antoninus Pius in the mid-second century.
+Comments: We know very little about Appian beyond that he was a Greek from Alexandria, spent time as a lawyer in Rome, belonged to the equestrian order, and likely took a position as procurator under emperor Antoninus Pius in the mid-second century.
 Appian’s work on Roman Matters is an important source not only for the Roman civil wars but also for Rome’s engagements with other peoples (the so-called “Foreign Wars” section of the work), including the Iberians or Celtiberians in what is now Spain.
 Appian sketches out some ethnographic information about Iberians in parts of this work (link).
 But what interests us most in this post is his depiction of Lusitanians (on the western coast of Iberia) via his narrative about native resistance primarily under the leadership of a person known by the Roman nickname of Viriathus.

 Unlike Tacitus’ narrative about Tacfarinas’ leadership in resistance in northern Africa (link), which is quite firmly negative not only about the leader but also about the “bandit” peoples he led, Appian’s approach to Viriathus is more ambivalent.
 On the one hand, Appian or Appian’s sources (e.g. Polybios, Poseidonios) still emphasize that the actions of conquered peoples like the Lusitanians are the actions of “bandits” or criminals.
 So a story about native resistance or a native “revolt” (as the hegemonic power would have it) ends up providing indirect, negative ethnographic representations of the peoples involved.